 For a long time there have been multiple signals on this remote base that appear to be digital hash and not legitimate radio signals.
 On the water fall they look like noise from switching power supplies.
 Considerable work has been done trying to get these signals chased down.
 Over the last year each switching power supply has been replaced with a linear supply or the switching power supply has been mounted in a metal box with ferrite chokes on the leads.
 Since the noise continued, looking elsewhere was necessary.
 The next suspects are the solar controllers considering they switch power on and off rapidly just like a switching power supply and considering they are about the only devices that haven’t been investigated.
 Searching the web turned up numerous reports that solar controllers are major contributors of rfi.
 The controllers used at the remote site* are specifically selected because of their FCC Class B certifications.
 They aren’t supposed to be generating rfi.
 That’s why they haven’t been investigated earlier.
 Today’s testing was very revealing.
 The controllers are generating tremendous rfi.
-Below is a picture of a water fall on 17 meters on a sunny day when the solar system is generating full capacity.
+Later it was discovered the interference occurred only in the mode where the batteries are fully charged.
+The controllers are in a state of “high voltage disconnect” to avoid overcharging the LifePO4 batteries.
+When the system is in a charge state there is no interference.
+Below is a picture of a water fall on 17 meters on a sunny day when the solar system is generating full capacity in a “high voltage disconnect” status.

 Obviously those big wide bands of yellow-green are not supposed to be there.
 They are digital hash caused by something.
 Their huge signal strength indicates the source is probably local.
 Next picture is with one of the four controllers turned off.
-Observe the two bands on the right have disappeared as the waterfall continues to scroll down.
+Observe the band on the right and the band in the center have disappeared as the waterfall continues to scroll down.
 Two bands on the left are still present.

 Next, another of the controllers is turned off revealing an amazingly rfi free band.
 What a stunning difference.
 Apparently the other two controllers are not generating hash, for some reason yet to be determined.